High-order adaptive discontinuous finite elements for the shallow water equations with sub-grid irregular bathymetry: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Georg Umgiesser for several useful discussions that helped us to configure the numerical experiments presented in this paper.
 L.A has been supported by the project PNRR-HPC ``SPOKE 4 - Earth Climate" of the National Centre for HPC, Big Data and Quantum Computing.
 G.O. is part of the INdAM-GNCS National Research Group.
+The simulations have been run at CINECA thanks to the computational resources made available through the ISCRA-C project FemCoast - HP10CKVNZ6.
+We acknowledge the CINECA award for the availability of high-performance computing resources and support.